 In order to attain a Real Estate Sales Agent license in the state of Texas, you must complete the educational requirements set forth by the Texas Real Estate Commission (TREC), file a license application, and pass the state exam.
 The current educational requirement is 180 hours which is covered in six 30-hour courses.

-Champions offers a convenient, all-inclusive package for $945 which includes everything you need in order to apply for a license and prepare for the state exam.
-For more information about the licensing process and the packages that we offer, please visit our Steps to a Texas Real Estate License page.
+Champions offers a convenient, all-inclusive package for $980 which includes everything you need in order to apply for a license and prepare for the state exam.
+For more information about the licensing process and the packages that we offer, please visit our How do I get a Texas Real Estate License? page.

 What are the different class delivery methods and how do they work?

 A dynamic, instructor-led, correspondence course held over two days in the classroom.
-Students receive 30-hours of credit with the Texas Real Estate Commission.
+Students must complete a proctored, closed-book exam to receive 30-hours of credit with the Texas Real Estate Commission.
 Learn More

-Students study the course material (textbook or online PDF) at their own pace and then take the homework and exam for credit in our online testing system via their ChampionsSchool.com account.
+Students study the course material (textbook or online PDF) at their own pace and then complete the necessary homework/quiz assignments followed by a proctored, closed-book exam.
 (Please Note that all Exams for Real Estate QE/SAE courses must be proctored via our Live Broadcast system or at a Campus)Learn More

 Students read through the provided textbook materials and complete the homework assignments at home before coming into a campus testing center to complete the proctored exam.
 Learn More